lovehacker404/BlackMafia.App/README.md

-#Android-BlackMafia-Virus⚠️
+⚠️Android-BlackMafia-Virus:

 `⛔BlackMafia is an android virus and lovehacker is an anti-virus that has features as mentioned below.`

-#BlackMafia Android Virus Features:-⚠️
+⚠️BlackMafia Android Virus Features:

 `⛔Send sms continuously from the device to all phone contacts randomly till mobile balance is nill`